plone/plone.portlets/plone/portlets/README.txt

 plone.portlets ships with an alternative version of the default IPortletRetriever that ignores contextual portlets.
 This is registered as an adapter from (Interface, IPlacelessPortletManager).
-IPlacelessPortletManager in turn, is implemented by the PlacelessPortletManager class, meaning that you can instantiate one of these to get the placeless behaviour.
+IPlacelessPortletManager in turn, is a marker interface that you can apply to a portlet manager to get the placeless behaviour.

-  >>> from plone.portlets.manager import PlacelessPortletManager
+  >>> from plone.portlets.interfaces import IPlacelessPortletManager

   >>> sm = getSiteManager(rootFolder)
+  >>> dashboardPortletManager = PortletManager()
+  >>> directlyProvides(dashboardPortletManager, IPlacelessPortletManager)

-  >>> sm.registerUtility(component=PlacelessPortletManager(),
+  >>> sm.registerUtility(component=dashboardPortletManager,
   ...                    provided=IPortletManager,
   ...                    name='columns.dashboard')